Spirit of America Management Corp NY Purchases 5,000 Shares of Agree Realty Co. (NYSE:ADC)

 Spirit of America Management Corp NY boosted its position in Agree Realty Co.
 (NYSE:ADC – Get Rating) by 153.8% during the third quarter, HoldingsChannel.com reports.
 The fund owned 8,250 shares of the real estate investment trust’s stock after buying an additional 5,000 shares during the quarter.
 Spirit of America Management Corp NY’s holdings in Agree Realty were worth $558,000 at the end of the most recent reporting period.

-In other news, Director John Rakolta, Jr. bought 11,000 shares of the company’s stock in a transaction that occurred on Wednesday, December 21st.
-The shares were acquired at an average price of $71.38 per share, for a total transaction of $785,180.00.
-Following the completion of the acquisition, the director now directly owns 268,816 shares in the company, valued at $19,188,086.08.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-2.00% of the stock is owned by company insiders.
+In related news, Director John Rakolta, Jr. acquired 11,000 shares of the company’s stock in a transaction dated Wednesday, December 21st.
+The shares were purchased at an average price of $71.38 per share, for a total transaction of $785,180.00.
+Following the completion of the acquisition, the director now owns 268,816 shares of the company’s stock, valued at $19,188,086.08.
+The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
+Company insiders own 2.00% of the company’s stock.

 Analysts Set New Price Targets